piroor/tweetbot.sh/README.md

 For mentions, this bot always respond to it as a reply.
 Otherwise, if the tweet is not a mention (including `@username` for your account), this bot will post an independent tweet including the URL of the detected tweet - in other words, retweet it with a comment.

-By default, mentions with other people like `@username1 @username2 @username3 message body` are ignored to prevent unexpected spamming.
+By default, the bot doesn't respond to mentions with other people like `@username1 @username2 @username3 message body` to prevent unexpected spamming.
-If you hope to the bot to reply any mention aggressively, set `RESPOND_TO_MULTIPLE_TARGETS_MENTIONS` to `true`.
+If you hope to reply to such mentions aggressively, set `RESPOND_TO_MULTIPLE_TARGETS_MENTIONS` to `true`.

 #### Tendency of the chatterbot featrue